StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 Follow the steps below to configure StackState to authenticate using KeyCloak:

 1. In `authentication.yaml` - add details of the KeyCloak authentication provider \(see the example above\).
-The KeyCloak specific values can be obtained from the client configuration in KeyCloak:
+Take the KeyCloak specific values from the client configuration in KeyCloak:
    * **url** - The base URI for the KeyCloak instance
    * **realm** - The KeyCloak realm to connect to
    * **authenticationMethod** - Set to `client_secret_basic`, this is currently the only supported value.